 Summing it up

-Distance learning mode of education is an alternate route of education on offer.
+Distance learning and online mode of education is an alternate route of education on offer.
 It can be advantageous as well as disadvantageous.

 Distance education and online education from top education can be extremely difficult and a journey requiring a lot of discipline and self-motivation.